 Did you know a five-year plan can support a one-year plan?
-Your team can make mistakes if a blueprint for the future does not exist.
-As you plan, set the timeline for three and five years when reviewing ideas for 2019.
+Your team can make mistakes if a blueprint for the first year business goals does not exist.
+As you plan, set the timeline for three and five years when reviewing ideas for 2020.

 The way to perceive this idea is you currently have small pieces of a puzzle with larger pieces that need to illustrate how the future of your company will appear.
 We highly recommend that on your process board, add growth, service, products, social, and profit to each category.
 Here is a list of benefits for you and the team to focus on: